 For instance, the Carlsbad plant cost about $1 billion to build and ratepayers will pay about $2,000 an acre-foot, an incremental cost, however, that will be blended into the overall costs of the San Diego area’s portfolio of water sources.
 Historically state and federal funding has been provided to local agencies for desalination research, feasibility studies, pilot projects and construction of new facilities.

 When planning a facility, many issues must be taken into consideration, such as siting related to habitat value; public access; energy consumption and costs; potential co-location with power plants, wastewater treatment plants and other facilities with water intake or outfall structures; public health impacts; regulatory requirements and land use implications.
-The process of desalination can impact marine life during seawater intake as well as when releasing the brine byproduct and related discharges, according to the California Desalination Planning Handbook.
+The process of desalination can impact marine life during seawater intake as well as when releasing the brine byproduct and related discharges, according to Desalination (Brackish and Sea Water): A Resource Management Strategy of the California Water Plan.

 The State Water Resources Control Board’s in 2015 adopted a desalination amendment to the Water Quality Control Plan for the Ocean Waters of California, which sets criteria for protecting marine life and water quality; gives direction for regional water boards when permitting desalination facilities by providing a statewide, uniform and consistent process; and provides implementation, monitoring and reporting requirements.